edge-cloud/www.edge-cloud.net/_posts/2014-06-02-monitoring-ipv6-websites-via-thousandeyes.md

 ### Discovering Issues with your ISP: IPv6 vs IPv4

-Let&#8217;s look at another interesting use case for ThousandEyes: IPv4 vs. IPv6 path performance.
+Let's look at another interesting use case for ThousandEyes: IPv4 vs. IPv6 path performance.
 In this case we will have a look at an IPv4/IPv6 Dualstack target in the same physical location.
 Thus no Anycast this time.

 One path leverages IPv6, the other one IPv4 (See Figure 15).
 Here we can clearly see issues with the IPv6 path &#8211; depicted in red &#8211; within the provider network that hosts the target.